Metrics for Measuring Ads: A Guide to Success

 This doesn’t mean the ads aren’t effective, though.
 A user may see your banner, and be drawn in by it, but then make their own way to your website later on.
 This is why you need to monitor view-throughs too, which take into account the users which have seen your ad who then visit your website within a certain time frame of your choosing.

 When you look at this in conjunction with the CTR, you should get a much clearer picture of how your ad is performing, and what effect it’s having on your conversion.

-Strictly speaking, this isn’t yet a method of measurement but is a relatively new way for publishers to charge for ad inventory.
+Strictly speaking, this isn’t yet a metric of measurement but is a relatively new way for publishers to charge for ad inventory.
 So, rather than charge per impression, they charge for a certain block of time.
-This can be anything from 10 to 30 seconds, and the publishers guarantee 100% viewability for that amount of time.
+This can be anything from 10 to 30 seconds, and the publishers guarantee 100% visibility for that amount of time.